By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 For depression, there is a list of specifiers for types.
 Most of those specifiers have to do with the way the symptoms present.
 Some people eat more and some eat less and so on.

 Only two causes have gotten their own specifiers, seasonal pattern as in seasonal affective disorder and Postpartum Depression.
 Postpartum Depression is now called Peripartum Depression to also include depression that sets in before the birth of the child.

 Symptoms of Peripartum depression are very similar to the symptoms of other forms of depression.
 Sleep disturbance, if it is over and above that caused by having a newborn who cries when it has needs, is one symptom.
 Changes in appetite and loss of interest in things that used to make you happy are other common signs this is depression and not just the normal getting used to being a parent.

-Feeling hopeless or like a bad mother are serious symptoms of a depression.
-Some women will become much more irritable or anxious than before the pregnancy.
+Feeling hopeless or like a bad mother are serious symptoms of depression.
+Some women will become much more irritable or anxious than before pregnancy.
 You may also feel numbed out or disconnected from life and from those around you.
-Worrying, excessively about the child’s safety can also be a symptoms of a mental health issue.
+Worrying, excessively about the child’s safety can also be a symptom of a mental health issue.

 The new DSM (DSM-5) reports the frequency of Peripartum Depression at 3% to 6% of all women.
 The sheer fact that it gets its own separate specifiers suggests to me that the rate of women with depression during and after the birth of a child is higher than any 6%.